emirkaans/MovieLand-Script/README.md

 MovieLand is a basic movie app that you can search different movies with their synopsis and score.

 ## Link
-You could click [here](https://movieland-database.netlify.app/) and enjoy it!
+You can click [here](https://movieland-database.netlify.app/) and enjoy it!